themefisher/navigator-hugo/README.md

 <!-- ## Navigator Hugo theme Powered Websites

+View all the websites powered by Navigator Hugo theme [here](https://github.com/gethugothemes/navigator-hugo/wiki/All-Navigator-Hugo-Powered-Websites). -->
+## Add your website to the Gethugothemes showcase
-View all the websites powered by Navigator Hugo theme [here](https://github.com/gethugothemes/navigator-hugo/wiki/All-Navigator-Hugo-Powered-Websites).
-Want to submit your own website powered by Navigator Hugo theme?
-You can submit it [here](https://github.com/gethugothemes/navigator-hugo/discussions/51). -->
+Want to submit your own website powered by Navigator Hugo to the Gethugothemes showcase?
+You can submit it [here](https://gethugothemes.com/showcase).
 <!-- licence -->
 ## License